mhekkel/libzeep/README.md

 SOAP_XML_SET_STRUCT_NAME macro.

 And that's it.
 The moment the constructor is done, your server is ready to run.
-You can start it by calling the 'run' method, normally you do this from a new thread.
+You can start it by calling the `run` method, normally you do this from a new thread.
 The servers will start listening to the address and port you specified.
 Beware though that the server is multithreaded and so your exported methods should be reentrant.
-The number of threads the server will use can be specified in the constructor of the soap::server base class.
+The number of threads the server will use can be specified in the constructor of the `soap::server` base class.

-If your server is behind a reverse proxy, you set the actual location in the WSDL from which it is accessible by calling the server's set_location method.
+If your server is behind a reverse proxy, you set the actual location in the WSDL from which it is accessible by calling the server's `set_location` method.

 Inside your server method you have access to the ostream object used to write out log entries by using the inherited log() member function.